 - improve budget implementation.

-The programme’s advisors have been assigned to the Ministry of Finance, the Zambia Revenue Authority and the Ministry of National Development Planning.
-The advisory services are designed to help improve public revenue and enhance the legality of budget implementation and budget audits.
-In addition, the programme also provides advice on budget processes and interfaces between the various stakeholders in the national budget cycle, such as cooperation with the Office of the Auditor General and internal audit bodies.
+To this end, the programme’s advisors have been assigned directly to the partners at the Zambia Revenue Authority, the Ministry of Finance and the Ministry of National Development Planning.
+The advisory services are also targeted at budgetary processes and points of intersection between the various stakeholders in the national budgetary cycle, such as the cooperation with internal auditors.

 The first area of activity is primarily concerned with strengthening Zambian tax administration and, in this way, enhancing tax compliance by small and medium-sized taxpayers and raising revenues from value added tax.

 The second area of activity aims to improve the capacity of the Ministry of Finance to carry out budget preparations in line with the National Planning and Budgeting Policy and to take account of national development goals.
 The project also provides advisory services to the Ministry of National Development Planning on developing a management information system.
 This system is intended to support the ministry in monitoring and evaluating the Seventh National Development Plan.